IFFHS World's Best Club Coach: Continental winners

-All-time World's Best Man Coach ranking (since 1996)
+All-time World's Best Man Coach ranking (1996–2020)

 The World's Best Man Coach of the Decade (2001–2010)

 In 2011, the IFFHS awarded an additional award to coaches by combining the points awarded in the annual World's Best Club Coach awards, to the coach who had gained the most points collectively over the previous ten years to determine the best coach of the previous decade.
 This World Coach of the Decade award was awarded to Arsenal manager Arsène Wenger, despite the fact he had never won the annual World's Best Club Coach award.

 The World's Best Man Club Coach of the Decade (2011–2020)

 In 2021, Atlético Madrid's manager Diego Simeone won the World's Best Man Club Coach of the Decade 2011–2020.

 Women's winners

 The award is awarded at the end of the year.
 Below is a list of the previous women's winners and runners-up since the first award in 2020.